 Stop describing UI elements to your AI agent.
-Click, copy the exact XPath & CSS selector, paste.
-Your agent gets it instantly.
+Click.
+Copy the exact XPath, CSS selector, and React component.
+Paste.

 Paste it into Claude Code, Cursor, or Codex — it installs & wires react-path-picker for you.